Hasri Ainun Habibie: Marriage

 Ainun first met B. J. "Rudy" Habibie when they were studying in secondary school.
 They were schoolmates when studying in Dago Christian Junior College.
 Their families had known each other for a long time and often visited each other.

 In 1962, Rudy and Ainun met again.
-They fell in love and wed on May 12, 1962.
+They fell in love and wed on 12 May 1962.
 Their honeymoon took place in Yogyakarta, Bali, and Ujung Pandang.
 Rudy's three-month holiday in Indonesia soon ended and they moved to Aachen, where Rudy worked.
 The couple had two children.

 Career

 In 1978, Suharto appointed the 42-year-old B. J. Habibie to be his Minister of Research and Technology in his third cabinet.
 As the wife of a member of the cabinet, Ainun joined the Dharma Wanita organization under the leadership of First Lady Siti Hartinah.
 Ainun led her husband's ministry's Dharma Wanita and consolidating non-department organization with Madame Soedharmono, wife of Soedharmono, Secretary of State.

-On April 26, 1978, First Lady Tien Soeharto, Second Lady Nelly Adam Malik, and Mrs Soehartati Oemar Senoadji founded Yayasan Karya Bhakti RIA Pembangunan or simply as YKBRP, whose organization from 1998 until 1999, Ainun became its chairperson, and until her death, she still remains its chairwoman.
+On 26 April 1978, First Lady Tien Soeharto, Second Lady Nelly Adam Malik, and Mrs Soehartati Oemar Senoadji founded Yayasan Karya Bhakti RIA Pembangunan or simply as YKBRP, which Ainun chaired from 1998 until her death.
 Ainun was chairwoman of PPMTI from 2000 until her death in 2010.

 Second Lady of Indonesia (1998)

 In 1996, First Lady Siti Hartinah died and her eldest daughter Tutut was appointed to replace her as acting First Lady.

 Suharto appointed Habibie as his second-in-command in 1998, and the parliament elected them as president and vice-president.
 Ainun thus became Second Lady and leader of Dharma Wanita (held by a First Lady, but there was no First Lady at the time, because First Lady Siti Hartinah had died).
-She later becomes its official leader in May 1998.
+She later became its official leader in May 1998.